Pavankumar0018/Pavankumar0018/README.md

 ### Hi there, I'm Pavan👦,
-A Full Stack MERN and PHP Laravel Developer🎯 from India.
+A Full Stack Vue.js and PHP Laravel Developer🎯 from India.

-- 👨‍💻 Full Stack MERN and PHP Developer
+- 👨‍💻 Full Stack Vue.js and PHP/Laravel Developer
 - 📫 How to reach at LinkedIn: [LinkedIn](https://www.linkedin.com/in/pavan-kumar018/)

 **Languages:**